Wednesday, June 13, 2012

 The accuracy of the words in the Hebrew Bible that is still used today were confirmed with the findings of the Dead Sea Scrolls.
 The Dead Sea Scrolls contained at least fragments of each book and many complete scrolls of texts of the Tanakh (except the book of Esther the last book to be included in the canon) that match very well with the Tanakhs Jews use today.
 There were also many additional texts other than from the Holy Scriptures of Judaism discovered there.

-Because the texts of the Dead Sea scrolls are dated to cover a long period of time and also include texts that are rather heretical as well as holy, because many of the holy texts contain errors that would have rendered a scroll trayf ( unfit) and only fit to be buried in a genizah, there are a number of Jewish scholars who have long recognized that rather than a place where a sect hurridly hid their holy books before being attacked by Romans, it was a traditional place of burial for books containing the holy name of God in Hebrew that were either 1) too worn for regular use or 2) had mistakes or errors or 3) were heretical and had idolatry within them to make them offensive for Jewish use, but because of the name of God within them, books that they could not dispose of in any other manner
+Because the texts of the Dead Sea scrolls are dated to cover a long period of time and also include texts that are rather heretical as well as holy, and many of the holy texts contain errors that would have rendered a scroll trayf (unfit) and only fit to be buried in a genizah, there are a number of Jewish scholars who have long recognized that rather than a place where a sect hurriedly hid their holy books before being attacked by Romans, it was a traditional place of burial for books containing the holy name of God in Hebrew.
+These books were either 1) too worn for regular use or 2) had mistakes or errors or 3) were heretical and had idolatry within them to make them offensive for Jewish use, but because of the name of God within them, books that they could not dispose of in any other manner

 The majority of the Dead Sea scroll Biblical texts were written in the Hebrew Language (approximately 90-95%) with Assyrian Block script.
 From this majority there are a few cases in which the scribes used Paleo-Hebrew (see for example 4QPaleoExodus).